-- The four U&P locomotives were apparently put back into the OSL roster in 1901 when OSL bought U&P; available roster information by G. M. Best shows that SPLA&SL No. 52 came from OSL 507, the former U&P No. 1, but The Salt Lake Tribune of July 21, 1903 shows that SPLA&SL No. 52 came from OSL No. 1007, which indicates that the U&P engines may have been renumbered into the then-blank OSL series above 1004.
-(OSL 1004 was a single 2-8-0 delivered from Cooke in October 1901, meaning that the U&P engines were likely renumbered into the OSL 1000-series after October 1901, but before the July 1903 date that the Utah lines were sold to SPLA&SL; OSL 1010-1021 was a group of 2-8-0s delivered by Baldwin in January 1904.)
+- Research suggests that the four U&P locomotives were put back into the OSL roster in 1901 when OSL bought U&P. Available roster information developed by G. M. Best shows that SPLA&SL No. 52 came from OSL 507, the former U&P No. 1.
+But the Salt Lake Tribune of July 21, 1903 shows that SPLA&SL No. 52 came from OSL No. 1007, which indicates that the U&P engines may have been renumbered into the then-blank OSL series above 1004 (OSL 1005-1009).
+(OSL account books show that no. 1004 was a single 2-8-0 delivered from Cooke in October 1901, meaning that the Utah & Pacific engines were likely renumbered into the OSL 1000-series after October 1901, but before the July 1903 date that the Utah lines were sold to SPLA&SL; OSL 1010-1021 was a group of 2-8-0s delivered by Baldwin in January 1904.)

 - Utah & Pacific 1 was built as UPRy 49 in 1882; to OSLRy 12 in 1882; to OSLRy 967 in 1885; to OSL&UN 967 in 1889; to OSL 507 in 1897; to Utah & Pacific no. 1 in September 1898; U&P sold to OSL in April 1901; to OSL 507 in 1901; to SPLA&SL 52 in 1903; vacated before 1914 (U&P information from Salt Lake Daily Tribune, September 29, 1898)